East Penn Press

 By KEVIN JONES in Local News

 The Jan.
-3 meeting of the Macungie Borough Council began with new junior council member Valeria Cordner taking her oath of office.
+16 meeting of the Macungie Borough Council, which took place in the Macungie Institute, began with the swearing in of several police officers and a junior council member.

-Cordner, whose father is Macungie Mayor Gary Cordner, is currently a senior at Allentown Central Catholic...

 -